OldFleabane/SCGL-Distane-sampling-test-code/README.md

 'R_Distance_package_notes.Rmd' is just a test file for getting familiar with the package 'Distance'.
 Can be ignored.

-Line confirms connection to DBG miniPC
+Line confirms connection to DBG miniPC!